 Submitting a full set of files to the rendering company makes the process faster and smoother.
 You should send all floor plans, construction plans, design sketches, and specifications before a designer gets started.
 Including photos of the current state of the property, furniture and design features, and materials provides a clear direction for the 3D rendering company.
 You can also include mood boards or reference photos if needed.

 Stay in touch with your designer throughout the process.
 Complex, photorealistic renders take time to create.
-Once an image is render, it can be time-consuming to make changes.
+Once an image is rendered, it can be time-consuming to make changes.
 Communicating with your 3D rendering company on a consistent basis can help you track the progress of your render and make changes before it is too late.
 Requesting changes or providing feedback too late in the process can result in extended timelines and additional costs.